amtoine/zellij-layouts/README.md

 # zellij-layouts
-A collection of example and custom layouts for Zellij.
+A (unofficial) collection of example and custom layouts for Zellij.